axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-task-widget.rst

 ------------------

 The Task widget of the Portal dashboard is an interactive task list.
-Refer to (link to task widget of the dashboard) for details.
+Refer to :ref:`Task List Widget <new-dashboard-task-list-widget>` for details.

 Below is a sample JSON definition of a task widget in the Portal dashboard